Dele Momodu

-Chief Dele Momodu (born Ayòbámidélé Àbáyòmí Ojútelégàn Àjàní Momodu; 16 May 1960) is a Nigerian journalist, publisher, businessman, and motivational speaker.
+Chief Dele Momodu (born Ayọ̀bámidélé Àbáyọ̀mí Ojútẹlẹ́gàn Àjàní Momodu; 16 May 1960) is a Nigerian journalist, publisher, businessman, and motivational speaker.
 He is the CEO and publisher of Ovation International, a celebrity magazine.
 In 2015, he officially launched Ovation TV and subsequently launched an online newspaper called The Boss Newspaper.
 Momodu has received hundreds of awards and honors for his work in the world of business, politics, literature, the music industry and the fashion industry.
 He writes a weekly column called "Pendulum", published every Saturday on the back page of ThisDay newspaper.
 The articles have been praised for highlighting topical national issues in Nigeria, as well as discussing popular topics, current events and notable people, often in a polemic/critical style.

 Early life

 Momodu was born on 16 May 1960.
 His name, Ayòbámidélé, means "my joy has followed me home."
 He is the last of three siblings.
 He lost his father at the age of 13, thereafter relying on his mother and relatives for support.
 Momodu was taught by his late mother, who died on 18 May 2007, not to despair even when times are tough.
 This was exemplified by her continual support of him even when others had written him off.
 She had given him a third chance at passing his WAEC (senior secondary exams).
 Although his mother's source of income was from petty trading, and she had two older children Dr. Oladele B. Ajayi and Debbie Ajayi to care for, she labored hard to sustain her family, and in the words of Momodu, "she didn't give up on me."